-Table 27: National, Provincial, District and Municipality Strategic Alignment
+Table 28: National, Provincial, District and Municipality Strategic Alignment

-1.10.
-IDP AND BUDGET PROCESS
+1.10 IDP AND BUDGET PROCESS

 According to Section 28 (1) of the MSA a municipal council must adopt a process set out in writing to guide the planning, drafting, adoption and review of its integrated development plan.
 The process plan outlines the programme to be followed and provides detail on the issues specified in the Act.
-The process plan and schedule for the IDP and budget were adopted by Council on 30 August 2020.
+The process plan and schedule for the IDP and budget were adopted by Council on 31 August 2021.

-1.10.1.
-Purpose of the IDP Process Plan
+1.10.1 Purpose of the IDP Process Plan

-The Municipality developed an IDP and Budget Time Schedule, which serves as a "plan to plan" for the 4th review of the 5-year IDP of Cederberg Municipality.
-The IDP and Budget Time Schedule was approved by Council on 31 August 2020 with resolution number RB 6.1.1/31/08/2020 and contains clear deliverables and specific timeframes.
+The Municipality developed an IDP and Budget Time Schedule, which serves as a "plan to plan" of the 5-year IDP of Cederberg Municipality.
+The IDP and Budget Time Schedule was approved by Council on 31 August 2021 with resolution number RB 9.1.1/31/08/2021 and contains clear deliverables and specific timeframes.
 The purpose of the time schedule is to indicate and manage the planned activities and processes that the Municipality will follow to review the IDP.

-The purpose of the process plan is to indicate the various planned activities and strategies on which the Municipality will embark to review the IDP for the 2021/22 financial year as well as for the budget for the financial year 2021/22.
+The purpose of the process plan is to indicate the various planned activities and strategies on which the Municipality will embark on.
 The process plan enhances integration and alignment between the IDP and the Budget, thereby ensuring the development of an IDP informed budget.
 It fulfils the role of a business plan or an operational framework for the IDP process outlining the manner in which the IDP process was undertaken.
 In addition, it identifies the activities in the process around the key statutory annual operational processes of the budget and IDP compilation, performance management implementation and the adoption of the Municipality's annual report.

-1.10.2.
-The roles and responsibilities in the IDP process
+1.10.2 The roles and responsibilities in the IDP process